matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 for i in range(len(w)):
   print(f'w{i}={w[i]:.5f}')
 ```
 This printing statement is convenient for formatting.
-Be sure to use f''"
+Be sure to use [f'...'] expressions to be more clean in presentation.